-For purposes of the following discussion, "Informed Person" means (a) a director or executive officer of the Corporation; (b) a director or executive officer of a person or company that is itself an Informed Person or a subsidiary of the Corporation; (c) any person or company who beneficially owns, or controls or directs, directly or indirectly, voting securities of the Corporation or a combination of both carrying more than 10 percent of the voting rights attached to all outstanding voting securities of the Corporation, other than the voting securities held by the person or company as underwriter in the course of a distribution; and (d) the Corporation itself if it has purchased, redeemed or otherwise acquired any of its securities, for so long as it holds any of its securities.
+For purposes of the following discussion, "Informed Person" means (a) a director or executive officer of the Corporation; (b) a director or executive officer of a person or company that is itself an Informed Person or a subsidiary of the Corporation; (c) any person or company who beneficially owns, or controls or directs, directly or indirectly, voting securities of the Corporation or a combination of both carrying more than 10 percent of the voting rights attached to all outstanding voting securities of the Corporation; and (d) the Corporation itself if it has purchased, redeemed or otherwise acquired any of its securities, for so long as it holds any of its securities.

-Except as disclosed in this Information Circular or in the Notes to the Corporation's financial statements for the financial year ended March 31, 2023 none of:
+Except as disclosed in this Information Circular or in the Notes to the Corporation's financial statements for the financial year ended March 31, 2024 none of:

-- (a) the Informed Persons of the Corporation; or - (b) the proposed nominees for election as a director of the Corporation; or - (c) any associate or affiliate of the foregoing persons, has any material interest, direct or indirect, in any transaction since the commencement of the Corporation's financial year ended March 31, 2023 or in any proposed transaction which has materially affected or would materially affect the Corporation or any subsidiary of the Corporation.
+- (a) the Informed Persons of the Corporation; or - (b) the proposed nominees for election as a director of the Corporation; or - (c) any associate or affiliate of the foregoing persons, has any material interest, direct or indirect, in any transaction since the commencement of the Corporation's financial year ended March 31, 2024 or in any proposed transaction which has materially affected or would materially affect the Corporation or any subsidiary of the Corporation.